aws/sagemaker-python-sdk/doc/overview.rst

 Use Built-in Algorithms with Pre-trained Models in SageMaker Python SDK
 ***********************************************************************

-SageMaker Python SDK provides built-in algorithms with pre-trained models from popular open source model hubs, such as TensorFlow Hub, Pytorch Hub, and HuggingFace.
-Customer can deploy these pre-trained models as-is or first fine-tune them on a custom dataset and then deploy to a SageMaker endpoint for inference.
+The SageMaker Python SDK provides built-in algorithms with pre-trained models from popular open source model hubs, such as TensorFlow Hub, Pytorch Hub, and HuggingFace.
+You can deploy these pre-trained models as-is or first fine-tune them on a custom dataset and then deploy to a SageMaker endpoint for inference.

-SageMaker SDK built-in algorithms allow customers access pre-trained models using model ids and model versions.
-The ‘pre-trained model’ table below provides list of models with information useful in selecting the correct model id and corresponding parameters.
+SageMaker SDK built-in algorithms allow customers to access pre-trained models using model IDs and model versions.
+The ‘pre-trained model’ table below provides a list of models with useful information for selecting the correct model ID and corresponding parameters.
 These models are also available through the `JumpStart UI in SageMaker Studio <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html>`__.